Income Tax Severed Letters - 2018-05-16

 no taxable benefit where wholly-owned partnership renounces the right to have consideration paid for the redemption of its shares in its limited partner (a mutual fund corporation)

-no disposition on conversion of general to limited partnership or adding right of renunciation of a MFT unitholder
+no disposition of partnership interests or property on conversion of general to limited partnership or adding right of renunciation of a MFT unitholder

 renunciation by subsidiary partnership of transferee MFT of units that otherwise would be issuable on the redemption of its incestuous holding in transferor MFC